Merger-induced galaxy transformations in the ARTEMIS simulations: Simulations

-\texttt{ARTEMIS} is a suite of $45$ zoomed hydrodynamical simulations of Milky Way-mass galaxies set in a WMAP-9 $\Lambda$CDM cosmology.
-The simulations were run with a version of Gadget-3 code developed for the \texttt{EAGLE} simulations \citep{schaye2015,crain2015}, but with a re-calibrated stellar feedback in order to better match the observed stellar masses of Milky Way-mass haloes (see \citealt{Font} for details of physical prescriptions).
-These systems were initially selected from a 25 Mpc/$h$ periodic box collisionless simulation based solely on their total mass (i.e., no additional constraints on merger histories).
+The 45 systems were initially selected from a 25 Mpc/$h$ periodic box collisionless simulation based solely on their total mass (i.e., no additional constraints on merger histories).
 The total masses range between $8 \times 10^{11} < {\rm M}_{200}/{\rm M}_{\odot} < 2 \times 10^{12}$, where ${\rm M}_{200}$ is the mass enclosing a mean density of $200$ times the critical density at present time.
 The particle masses are $1.17\times10^5$ M$_\odot\/h^{-1}$ for dark matter and $2.23\times10^4$ M$_\odot\/h^{-1}$ for the initial baryon mass, while the Plummer-equivalent softening is $125$~pc $h^{-1}$.
 Gravitationally bound haloes and subhaloes are identified using the \texttt{SUBFIND} algorithm of \citet{dolag2009}.

 The simulations match the stellar mass -- halo mass relation of galaxies by construction, but they match a series of global and structural properties of MW-mass galaxies without further tuning, e.g., the sizes, stellar masses, luminosities and average metallicities ([Fe/H]), as well as the spatial distribution of metals \citep{Font}.
 Furthermore, a broad series of properties of satellite dwarf galaxies of MW-mass systems are also well matched, for example, the luminosity functions, radial distributions and quenched fractions of dwarf galaxies in the MW, M31 and other MW analogues \citep{font2021,font_q}.
 More details about the properties of MW-mass hosts and of their present-day satellites can be found in the respective studies.